 Hold the furnace at temperature for at least one hour.
 A longer soak period can be used depending on the severity of contamination.
 At the end of the soak period, vacuum cools the furnace to below 300°F (150°C), which takes approximately 8 to 10 hours.
 (Do not quench the furnace after the soak period.)
 Heating the furnace above its normal process temperature vaporizes contaminants that have adhered to the hot zone.
 Quenching the furnace at this point allows the contaminants to redeposit onto the shielding.
 By comparison, vacuum cooling allows the pumping system to remove the vapors before they have a chance to stick to the hot zone shields.

 If the bake-out cycle does not yield the expected results, a run using hydrogen partial pressure can be used.
 By introducing hydrogen into the furnace during the run, the shields are “scrubbed” by the gas.
 This run should only stay at the bake-out temperature for 30 minutes because the hydrogen will heat up any part of the furnace that is open to vacuum.

-The same principal applies for a furnace process that involves brazing using copper and silver alloys.
-During the braze cycle, the alloy being used vaporizes and condenses to the hot-zone shields if the cycle is run under a hard vacuum.
+The same principle applies to a furnace process that involves brazing using copper and silver alloys.
+During the brazing cycle, the alloy being used vaporizes and condenses to the hot-zone shields if the cycle is run under a hard vacuum.
 By running this process under partial pressure, the alloy will not vaporize due to the lack of vacuum.
 Operating under partial pressure also allows the pumping system to carry away any contaminants before they have a chance to adhere to the shielding.